February 11th, 2025

 “Massage Devices Eliminate Cellulite” – FALSE

-Massage devices can temporarily improve circulation, reducing fluid retention and temporarily removing cellulite.
-However, massages can’t break down the fibrous bands underneath the skin, which causes cellulite.
+Massage devices can temporarily improve circulation, reduce fluid retention, and temporarily reduce the appearance of cellulite.
+However, massages can’t break down the fibrous bands beneath the skin that cause cellulite.

 “Detox Diets or Teas Can Eradicate Cellulite” – FALSE